The Power Broker: 21st century re-assessment

 Defenses of Moses's career, including museum exhibits and a 2007 book with a "revisionist theme running throughout" (Robert Moses and the Modern City) have emerged in explicit reaction to The Power Broker.
+A review of Robert Moses and the Modern City by Timothy Mennel remarks that "eminent scholars and critics called [The Power Broker] 'clumsy' and shallow, with many noting Caro’s Manicheanism, naïveté, weak grasp of psychology, provincialism, use of anonymous sources, and poor historiography."
 In 2014, Caro reminisced about his seven years' labor on the book in The New York Times Sunday Book Review.